COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.md

 course focuses only on describing the data names (that is, developing the ontology).
 The resulting ontology is applicable to any format.

-## Data names and their relationships.
+# Data names and their relationships.

 As described above, each of our data values belongs to a data name, which is a label for the concept that the value is an instance of.
 Examples include 'wavelength', 'measurement point', 'user name', 'sample composition'.
-Any data name will have multiple possible values.
-If a data name could only ever have one value, then there is no point including it in a data transfer framework, as the data file would not be providing any new information.
+Any data name will have multiple possible values - if a data name could only ever have one value, then there is no point including it in a data transfer framework, as the data file would not be providing any new information.

-### Context
+## Context

 Given that any data name could have multiple values, we need some further information to understand what, if anything, distinguishes one